Giulia1809/geo-inf-nn-gnssr-experimental-results/README.md

-Experimental quantitative && qualitative results related to the paper "A Geometry-Informed Neural Network for Enhancing CYGNSS Soil Moisture Data Interpolation" submitted for publication to IEEE Transaction on Geoscience and Remote Sensing journal - 2025
+Experimental quantitative && qualitative results related to the paper "A Geometry-Informed Neural Architecture Interpolation Method for GNSS-R Data" submitted for publication to IEEE Transaction on Geoscience and Remote Sensing journal - 2025